There are now 2 possible online modes for units:

 - 6 points

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Students are able to (1) demonstrate awareness of key mental health issues that can impact individuals and groups in education settings; (2) evaluate the mental health needs of a specific education context based on information provided by key personnel within that context; (3) propose a suite of suitable assessment tools and protocols that can be used in the context to identify mental health and emotional wellbeing issues; (4) adapt the program developed in EDUC5011 to enhance and maintain positive mental health and emotional wellbeing within the specific context chosen; and (5) propose a suitable mechanism that can be used in the chosen context to evaluate the efficacy of the program.
+Students are able to (1) demonstrate awareness of key mental health issues that can impact individuals and groups in education settings; (2) evaluate the mental health needs of a specific education context; (3) propose a suite of suitable assessment tools and protocols that can be used in the context to identify mental health and emotional wellbeing issues; and (4) propose a suitable mechanism that can be used in the chosen context to evaluate the efficacy of the program.

-- Indicative assessments in this unit are as follows: (1) context evaluation and assessment protocol development and (2) context-specific program design.
+Indicative assessments in this unit are as follows: (1) evaluation of school mental health programs and (2) develop an implementation plan for a school mental health program.
 Further information is available in the unit outline.

 - Unit Coordinator(s)